RsyncProject/rsync/rsync.1.md

     Starting with 3.1.0, rsync will skip the sender-side removal (and output an error) if the file's size or modify time has not stayed unchanged.

+    Starting with 3.2.6, a local rsync copy will ensure that the sender does not remove a file the receiver just verified, such as when the user accidentally makes the source and destination directory the same path.

 0.  `--delete`

     This tells rsync to delete extraneous files from the receiving side (ones